-19. Staff contact with students including care, control and restraint
+18. Staff contact with students including care, control and restraint

-In order to minimise the risk of accusations being made against staff as a result of their daily contact with students, Trustees will ensure, through the Headteacher that all staff are aware of and follow the Policy of Use of Reasonable Force, which is written with regard to 'Use of Reasonable Force, Advice for Headteachers, staff, and governing bodies' DFE, July 2015.
-This policy can be found in the Policies folder on the school website.
+In order to minimise the risk of accusations being made against staff as a result of their daily contact with students, Trustees will ensure, through the Headteacher that all staff are aware of and follow the College's Code of Conduct and Policy of Use of Reasonable Force, which is written with regard to 'Use of Reasonable Force, Advice for Headteachers, staff, and governing bodies' DFE, July 2015.
+These policies can be found in the Policies folder on the school website and/or on the College's internal policy folder drive.